 In order to ensure that talented musicians are not prevented from participating in PMF for financial reasons, the PMF Organizing Committee covers travel expenses from anywhere in the world to Sapporo, as well as accommodations for the duration of the festival and the instruction fees of the world-class faculty.

-Among these alumni are those who rise to the top level of the world music scene and then return to participate once again by instructing the PMF Academy as members of the faculty.
+Among the alumni who establish themselves at the top of the world music scene, some even return to PMF as faculty.

 attended PMF 1992, 93, 94

 Denis Bouriakov, flute

 attended PMF 2003

 PMF 2014 Guest Conductor

 In addition to its educational aspects, PMF concerts feature performances of excellent quality, allowing a broad range of listeners to experience the power and the wonder of music.
 PMF concerts are divided into "orchestra" and "chamber" concerts (according to the number of players), and into those that primarily feature Academy members, showcasing what they have learned, and those that feature faculty members.
 There are even half-day events such as the PMF GALA Concert and the Picnic Concert.
 Every year large audiences enjoy a wide variety of concerts at PMF.

 These concerts are presented outside the concert hall, at cultural properties and other public facilities, offering casual opportunities for people to approach music.